Back To All Post

 Instead of heading straight toward a popular designer, do your shopping at one of these high-quality independent eyewear brands, categorized by price range.

-WMP Eyewear stands for “Worn and Made with Purpose” and offers high-quality sunglasses and glasses without the usual markup.
-They have great options for every gender, like the popular Emerson modern aviator.
-They offer prescription lenses and polarized sunglasses as well.
+WMP Eyewear stands for “Worn and Made with Purpose” and offers high quality sunglasses and glasses without the typical markup.
+They provide both prescription lenses and polarized sunglasses at an affordable price, making stylish and functional eyewear more accessible.

 Plus, a portion of every purchase is donated to local rescues and rehabilitation centers, so you’re helping animals in need.